AmirMehr/lendis/README.md

 For docker only use: `docker-compose up` and then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## As a HTML, JS, CSS project
-Just open the `index.html` file inside the `/build` folder.
-Surely it should be on a server.

 ## Available Scripts

 In the project directory, you can run: